Frankfurt National Assembly: The Cologne cathedral festival

-On 20 July the Regent, along with Heinrich Gagern and a large deputation from the Parliament, accepted an invitation by King Frederick William to take part in a festival celebrating new construction to the great Cathedral of Cologne.
+On 20 July the Regent, along with Heinrich Gagern and a large deputation from the Parliament, accepted an invitation by King Frederick William to take part in a festival celebrating new construction to the great Cologne Cathedral.
 The radical left condemned the festival, correctly assuming it would strengthen feelings of loyalty in the people toward their princes.
 On 15 August, the deputation arrived in Cologne by riverboat.
 Standing on the quay, the King embraced the Regent to the cheer of the crowds, and then allowed Gagern to present the members of the deputation.
 He addressed to them a few friendly words on the importance of their work and added with emphasis: "Do not forget that there are still Princes in Germany, and that I am one of them."

 Later, a torchlight parade carried the King and the Regent to the cathedral square, where the crowds showered them with adulation.
 Gagern, however, missed the parade entirely as it dispersed due to rains before it reached the end of the route where he awaited it.
 The National Assembly deputies marched in the parade only as one of many groups, flanked by fire-fighters and police.
 Finally, at the grand banquet afterward, a toast by prominent leftist deputy Franz Raveaux was missed by the royal retinue and other dignitaries, as all of them departed early.

 Taken together, these were glaring indications of the revolutionaries' lessening influence, whereas cheering crowds surrounding the King and Regent amplified the growing confidence of the princes.